overte-org/overte-website-sphinx/source/index.rst

 I (Julian Groß) spent my time with small things as they popped up, including working on the next stable release.

+We got a new contributor this month: Zedwick has been helping out with updating the documentation and fixing issues with both the chat and the Nametags app.

 Part of the team went on holiday in Warszawa during the first week of December.

 --------------------------------------------------------------